Anisotropic intrinsic spin relaxation in graphene due to flexural distortions: Spin relaxation

-\paragraph{Fluctuations of the flexural field.} We now evaluate the flexural fluctuations $\langle h_q^2\rangle$ in different cases of physical interest.
+The scattering rate Eq. (\ref{eq:q-integral}) depends on the statistical fluctuations of the flexural field $\langle h_{\vec{q}}^2\rangle$, which we evaluate here for different scenarios.

 We start with the expression for free-standing graphene at thermal equilibrium:

 where $n_B(\omega_q)$ is the thermal population of mode $q$ and the second equality holds when $k_BT\gg\hbar \omega_q$.
 For purely harmonic flexural modes, for which $\omega_q\simeq D q^2$, the fluctuation $\langle h_{\vec{q}}^2\rangle$ diverges as $q^{-4}$ for small $q$.
-This divergence is renormalized due to the interaction with other phonons (i.e. by anharmonic effects) \cite{Zakahr10}, and can be further cut off by the presence of strain \cite{limit2} or pinning to a substrate \cite{Sabio}.
-The resulting dispersion can be written in general as $\omega_q = D\sqrt{q^4+q^{4-\eta}q_c^{\eta}}$ so that, in the long wavelength limit,
+When inserted into Eq. (\ref{eq:q-integral}), this divergence exactly compensates the $q^4$ dependence of the matrix element Eq. (\ref{eq:f}).
+In real samples, however, the singularity of low-wavelength fluctuations is renormalized due to the interaction with other phonons (i.e. by anharmonic effects) \cite{Zakahr10}, and can be further cut off by the presence of strain \cite{limit2} or pinning to a substrate \cite{Sabio}.
+The resulting dispersion can be parametrized as $\omega_q = D\sqrt{q^4+q^{4-\eta}q_c^{\eta}}$ for $\eta>0$ so that, in the long wavelength limit \cite{Zakahr10,KatsGeim},

 where $\eta$ and $q_c$ depend on the physical mechanism of renormalization.
 Specifically, substrate pinning opens a gap in the phonon spectrum \cite{Sabio}, corresponding to $\eta=4$; strain makes the dispersion linear at long wavelengths \cite{limit2} ($\eta=2$); anharmonic effects yield $\eta=0.82$ \cite{Zakahr10}.

-Based on the asymptotic long-wavelength behavior Eq. (\ref{eq:hq}) we obtain the following general expression for the spin relaxation rate in terms of the scaling parameter $\eta$, momentum $k$, and cutoff $q_c$, valid for $k\lesssim q_c$:
+Substrate roughness also gives rise to fluctuations in the form of Eq. (\ref{eq:hq}), with $\eta=1$ \cite{Ishigami,KatsGeim}.